Mastering Small Water: Essential Tips for Duck Hunting on a Pond

 Another great benefit is that ponds offer easier access and better visibility.
 When hunting on a pond, not only is it typically much easier for hunters to reach their hunting spot (almost never needing a boat), but once they’ve set up camp, they can enjoy more precise shooting due to the visibility offered by smaller bodies of water.
 This can make pounds a great starting ground for beginner duck hunters.

 And lastly, when hunting ducks on a pond, there is almost always a higher concentration of ducks compared to any other hunting ground.
-This is because unlike a river, which moves and can stretch for tens or hundreds of kilometres, ponds are a still body of water, meaning that the ducks have nowhere else to go for feeding and water but that pond.
+This is because unlike a river, which moves and can stretch for tens or hundreds of miles, ponds are a still body of water, meaning that the ducks have nowhere else to go for feeding and water but that pond.

 The Cons of Pond Duck Hunting